51 eco-friendly Christmas crafts

-To help you make this December the greenest one yet we’ve gathered 41 eco-friendly Christmas crafts for you to create.
+To help you make this December the greenest one yet we've gathered a whole bunch of eco-friendly Christmas crafts for you to create.
 Keep scrolling to find your next project and make sure you check out our hundreds of free Christmas crafts.

 Best sustainable Christmas crafts